microsoft/Loop-Sample-Trips-Android/README.md

-# Loop Sample Trips/Drives
+# LOOP Sample Trips/Drives

+## Prerequisites:
+  * Android 4.4+

+## Build instructions:
-These instructions will get you a copy of a Loop sample app that will download user trips generated in the Loop platform and display them.
+These instructions will get you a copy of the Location and Observation Platform (LOOP) sample app that will download and display trips.

-  0. If you haven’t already, signup for a Loop account and create an app on the [Loop Developer Site](https://www.loop.ms)
+  0. Signup for a Loop account and create an app on the [Loop Developer Site](https://www.loop.ms)
   0. Get the sample app
     0. Clone this sample app `https://github.com/Microsoft/Loop-Sample-Trips-Android.git`
     0. Open it in Android Studio
-    0. Add your appId and appToken in `SampleApplication.java OnCreate`
+    0. Add your appId and appToken in `SampleApplication.java` in the `onCreate()` method

     ```
         String appId = "YOUR_APP_ID";
         String appToken = "YOUR_APP_TOKEN";
     ```
-  0. Create test users in your user dashboard (user link in the left navigation)
+  0. Create test users in the user dashboard at the [LOOP Developer Site](https://www.loop.ms)
   0. Fill in the userId and deviceId in `LoopTestUserApplication.java OnCreate` with a test user's userId and deviceId obtained from the [Loop Developer Site](https://www.loop.ms)

     ```